 Why Corn Tortillas are Better for Diabetics

 Corn tortillas on the other hand are only 8g carbs each and have four times as much fiber (4g)!
 If you have three tacos at your meal, that’s only 24 carbs!
-At that rate, you could probably have a fourth taco!
+At that rate, you could probably have another taco or two!

 TIP: When eating out at a Mexican restaurant, ask for two tacos and remove that second tortilla from each taco and split the filling in half.
 Or you can simply ask them to bring you four tacos and not double up on the tortillas.